-1 Select A/V, Gauges, Controls > VIRB®.
+- 1 Select A/V, Gauges, Controls > VIRB®.

 - 2 Select an option:

-- To take a still photograph, select 🖾.
+- To take a still photograph, select .

-- To begin recording, select
+- To begin recording, select .

-When recording, the remaining recording memory is shown. - To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control.
+When recording, the remaining recording memory is shown

+- To stop recording, select again.

+- If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control.

-- To view stored videos or images, select . - To pan and tilt the VIRB 360, use the arrow keys. - To return the VIRB 360 view to the home position, select A.
+- To view stored videos or images, select

+- To pan and tilt the VIRB 360, drag your finger on the screen.

+- To return the VIRB 360 view to the home position, select